jissac/SDCND/Term1/Behavioral_Cloning/README.md

 * `README.md` summarizing the results

 ### Simulation Data
-To begin training my model, I used the provided Udacity dataset.
-The dataset consists of 24,000 camera images of the car driving around the track.
-There are three cameras collecting data
+To begin training my model, I used the provided Udacity dataset which consists of camera images of the car driving around the track.
+There are three cameras mounted left, center, and right of the windshield that simultaneously collect data - having the three cameras helps the network generalize while training.

 ### Model Architecture
 My model is a modified version of the CNN proposed by the [comma.ai team](https://github.com/commaai/research/blob/master/train_steering_model.py).
 The model consists of three convolutional layers followed by a fully connected layer followed by the output layer.